-Wood Destroying Pests & Organisms
+Wood Destroying Pests and Organisms

 Drywood Termites are so named because colonies live entirely in dry, sound wood.
 Unlike Subterranean termites, they require no connection with the soil and no above ground moisture source.
 All the moisture they need is obtained from the wood they consumed, or produce through their metabolism.